What is an Alternative Fact?

-First off, an alternative fact is probably best described as a mashup of “alternative viewpoint” and “bias information”.
 It is a little like a conspiracy theory in talking point form.
-It is sometimes making a political point, lying by omission, or just slightly bias.
+It is sometimes making a political point, lying by omission, or just “spin.”

 In other words, it is in some respects just the latest term given to information that isn’t purely designed to inform and/or isn’t purely true, that which we would otherwise call talking points.

 They are viewpoints that may be fully true with some important information missing, or just slanted.

 The modern usage of the term may have originated on the political right, but it isn’t limited to them.
 Whether we say “Muslim ban” or “Muslim Extremist Terrorists”, in both cases, we aren’t purely using words to inform, we are using them to sway, and this is not the same as speaking fact.
 It is PR, it is marketing, it is Propaganda (which isn’t so different from what is happening in the court room where each side is putting forward their own set of facts with a purpose of persuading the Jury and Judge).

-This is similar to the concept of fake news (in that it is a new term that basically just means “information + a specific viewpoint AKA bias”).
+This is similar to the concept of fake news too (in that it is a new term that basically just means “information + a specific viewpoint AKA bias”).
 And just like with fake news, and just like arguments in a court room, not all alt-facts are created equally.

 Thus, the questions we have to ask, with our history in mind, are: